openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

 With DanaR and DanaR Korean you don't have to do anything.
 For other pumps see [timezone travelling](../Usage/Timezone-traveling.md) page for more details.

 ## Hospitalization
+If you want to share some information about AndroidAPS and DIY looping with your clinicians, you can print out the [guide to AndroidAPS for clinicians](../Resources/clinician-guide-to-AndroidAPS.md).

 ## Medical appointment with your endocrinologist

+### Reporting
+You can either show your nightscout reports (https://YOUR-NS-SITE.com/report) or check [Nightscout Reporter from community member Andi Perlitz](https://nightscout-reporter.zreptil.de/)